 \begin{thm}[cf.~{\cite[Theorem 1.1]{bhzariski}}] Let $(X,\Delta)$ be a projective lc pair such that $K_{X}+\Delta$ is pseudo-effective.
 Then $(X,\Delta)$ has a log minimal model (resp.~a good minimal model) if and only if there exists a resolution $f\colon Y\to X$ such that $f^{*}(K_{X}+\Delta)$ has the Nakayama--Zariski decomposition with nef (resp.~semi-ample) positive part. \end{thm}

-Thirdly, we prepare results on equivalence about existence log minimal models and good minimal models for given two lc pairs.
-For the proof of Lemma \ref{lem--bir-equiv}, see \cite{has-mmp}.
+Thirdly, we prepare results on equivalence about the existence of log minimal models and good minimal models for given two lc pairs.

-\begin{lem}[{\cite[Lemma 2.15]{has-mmp}}] Let $\pi\colon X \to Z$ be a projective morphism of normal quasi-projective varieties, and let $(X,\Delta)$ be an lc pair.
-Let $(Y,\Gamma)$ be an lc pair with a projective birational morphism $f\colon Y\to X$ such that $K_{Y}+\Gamma=f^{*}(K_{X}+\Delta)+E$ for an effective $f$-exceptional divisor $E$.
+\begin{lem}[{\cite[Lemma 2.15]{has-mmp}}] Let $\pi\colon X \to Z$ be a projective morphism of normal quasi-projective varieties and $(X,\Delta)$ an lc pair.
+Let $(Y,\Gamma)$ be an lc pair such that there is a projective birational morphism $f\colon Y\to X$ satisfying $K_{Y}+\Gamma=f^{*}(K_{X}+\Delta)+E$ for an effective $f$-exceptional $\mathbb{R}$-divisor $E$.
 Then $(X,\Delta)$ has a weak lc model (resp.~a log minimal model, a good minimal model) over $Z$ if and only if $(Y,\Gamma)$ has a weak lc model (resp.~a log minimal model, a good minimal model) over $Z$. \end{lem}

 \begin{lem}[cf.~{\cite[Lemma 5.3]{hmx-boundgentype}}] Let $(X,\Delta)$ be a projective lc pair, and let $(Y,\Gamma)$ be an lc pair with a projective birational morphism $f\colon Y\to X$.
 Suppose that $K_{X}+\Delta$ is pseudo-effective and all prime divisors $D$ on $Y$ satisfy